 It’s been a while since my last solo episode, but this week I wanted to tell you about something I am really proud of, something that has been in the works for quite some time, and a couple of weeks back it was finally ready: v2.0 of my Brand it!
 Framework.

-Previously, you could buy a workbook that took you through my framework, but that is changing.
 I’ve completely revamped the workbook, it’s now twice the volume (but still no fluff!) – but I’m not going to be selling my workbook separately anymore, it’ll be reserved for 1:1 clients, group programme students and special friends.
-But stick around for this episode and you’ll get a breakdown of what it’s all about!

-Back to the framework!
-This framework is the essence of my entire branding philosophy.
+• This framework is the essence of my entire branding philosophy.
 If I tell you it took me almost two decades to arrive at this I won’t blame you for rolling your eyes at me.
 But it really is a combined result of my formal training, tweaked and iterated through working with clients throughout my career so far.

 And it’s not as if my previous framework was bad in any way, but it had started to feel like it was no longer 100% aligned with how I work with my clients, and how I see branding as part of something bigger.